ShiZhan/seed/README.rst

 Design
 ------

-Minimum dependency, listed in Requirements_.
+Listed in Requirements_.

 _`Requirements`
 ---------------

-* Pyro_: a library (`MIT License <http://www.opensource.org/licenses/mit-license.php>`_) that helps building applications in which objects can talk to each other over the network.
+* Pyro_: a Python library (`MIT License <http://www.opensource.org/licenses/mit-license.php>`_) that helps building applications in which objects can talk to each other over the network.
 The code is in `SVN repository <http://svn.razorvine.net/Pyro/Pyro4>`_, use

 ::